RezaZar/CarND-LaneLineDetection_P1/README.md

 This project focuses on finding lane lines in a video stream using the lessons learned in Udacity Self Driving Nano-Degree Program.

-Objective: detect lane lines in images and video feeds and draw continuous lane lines on the image and video feed for the provided image and video samples, including the challenge video.
+Objective: detect lane lines and draw continuous lane lines on images and video feeds for the provided image and video samples, including the challenge video.

-Please refer to the CarND_P1_LaneLineDetection_RZ_Report.md file for more details
+Please refer to CarND_P1_LaneLineDetection_RZ_Report.md for more details.